rdmtt/Godot-3.1-Advanced-Save-System/README.md

 ## What it can do:
   - Save predefined variables as well as custom ones (defined either in main file or nodes)
-  - Teleport objects to different levels
+  - "Teleport" objects to different levels
   - Dynamicaly update the levels based on current_data and the save the data to a file
+  - Create new nodes and save their properties

 ## Known bugs:
-  - Loading from a file doesn't work (something wrong with json parsing, I think).
+  - Loading from a text file doesn't work (something wrong with json parsing, I think).
-  - Weird behavior when saving added objects - only the first one gets updated.

 [screenshot]: https://i.imgur.com/DM68NuH.png